AirWise: Your airport companion for navigation, flights & assistance.

-Most travellers arrive 2 hours early out of fear.
-They ask staff for directions multiple times.
-When flights get delayed, they stand around with no idea what happens next.
+Most travellers arrive two hours early just to feel safe.
+They ask staff for directions, and when a flight gets delayed, they stand around with no idea what to do next.
+The airport isn't always the problem.
+The lack of clear information is.

 Navigating is guesswork